 In 2017 Andrew was selected as the Conservative and Unionist candidate for West Aberdeenshire and Kincardine.
 Andrew was elected with a total of 24,704 votes, a majority of 7,949.
 Andrew became the first Conservative MP for West Aberdeenshire and Kincardine since its creation in 1997.

 Since June 2017 Andrew has represented the people of West Aberdeenshire and Kincardine as their Member of Parliament in Westminster.
 In March 2018 he became the first new Scottish MP and the first of the 2017 intake, to be promoted when he was appointed as the Parliamentary Private Secretary to the Department for Digital, Culture, Media and Sport.
 In January 2019 Andrew was promoted to Parliamentary Private Secretary to the Prime Minister.

 In August 2019 Andrew was appointed Vice Chair of the Conservative Party, covering the Union and Youth within the party.
 Andrew described the appointment as a great honour.
 He held this position until November 2021.
 Following a snap election in December 2019 Andrew was re-elected by the residents of West Aberdeenshire and Kincardine to represent them once again, many constituents voting Conservative for the first time as a result of Andrews hard work locally and tireless approach to individual casework issues.

-Andrew lives in the constituency with his wife Madeleine who is originally from Stockholm, Sweden.
+Andrew lives locally with his wife Madeleine who is originally from Stockholm, Sweden and daughter Emily